-Over her 50-year career, she has established a significant record of exhibition and acquisition of her work by major public and private collections; which include the Museum of Modern Art, the Smithsonian American Art Museum, the Pennsylvania Academy of Fine Art, the National Museum of Mexican Art, the Los Angeles County Museum of Art, the Museum of Latin American Art, the Gerald Buck Collection, and the Bank of America.
-She has been the recipient of the prestigious University of Chicago Artist-in-Residence at the Center for the Study of Race, Politics, & Culture, the C.O.L.A.
-Fellowship, the Sor Juana Legacy Award for “outstanding lifetime contributions to the arts” by the National Museum of Mexican Art, and the Comisión Femenil Mexicana Nacional Award for Achievement in the Fine Arts.
-In 2018, Hernández became the first American-born Latina to be honored with a solo exhibition at the Museum of Latin American Art.
+Over her 50-year career, she has established a significant record of exhibition and acquisition of her work by major public institutions and private collections which include: the Museum of Modern Art, New York; the Smithsonian American Art Museum; the Pennsylvania Academy of Fine Art, Philadelphia; the National Museum of Mexican Art, Chicago; the Los Angeles County Museum of Art, the UCI Museum/Institute for California Art, Irvine; the Cheech Marin Center for Chicano Art & Culture (Riverside Art Museum); the AltaMed Collection and the Bank of America.
+She has been the recipient of the prestigious Artist-in-Residence of the Center for the Study of Race, Politics, & Culture, University of Chicago; the City of Los Angeles Artist Fellowship (C.O.L.A.) and the Anonymous Was A Women Grant.

-Most recently, her artistic presence returned to downtown Los Angeles when her seven-story mural “La Nueva Reina de Los Angeles” was installed at La Plaza Village one block north of the El Pueblo de Los Angles Historical Monument district in March 2020.
+After more than 40 years, her artistic presence returned to downtown Los Angeles in 2020 when her seven-story mural “La Nueva Reina de Los Angeles” was installed at La Plaza Village one block north of El Pueblo de Los Angeles Historical Monument District.

 © 2022 Judithe Hernandez.
 All rights reserved.